MEET THE

 • The sterilization rate is 99.9%, with no chemical residues, and no waste generation.

-• Plug and play, easy to use and efficient, save time.
+• Plug and play, easy to use and efficient.

 • Low operating cost and low maintenance.